ktonon/two-medium-model/README.md

 many intrinsic dipoles, whereas current magnetism is the **dynamic alignment** produced by motion.

-### Helicity as a Natural Outcome of Wave Collapse
+### Helicity as a Natural Outcome of Wave Confinement

 It is worth stepping back to recall why the helical standing-wave structure appeared in the first place.
 It was not assumed—it emerged